leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

 - postmordem review: review of the incident within a week of its occurence to ensure that key players in the incident share their knowledge and develop best practices to assist in future incident response efforts
 ##### incident response process
 - step 1: detection and identification
+  - two parts:
+    - detecting security incidents
+    - notifying appropriate personnel
+  - make sure to leave the system in a running state
 - step 2: response and reporting
-  - isolation and containment
+  - isolation and containment: first action should be to limit exposure of your org and prevent further damage
+  - gathering evidence: confiscate equipment, software or data to perform a proper investigation
+      - ways to confiscate
+      - voluntarily surrender
+      - subpoena: or court order, compels an individual to surrender evidence and have the subpoena served by law enforcement
-  - gathering evidence
+      - search warrent
-  - analysis and reporting
+  - analysis and reporting: analyze evidence to determine the most likely course of events leading up to the incident
 - step 3: recovery and remediation
+  - restoration: remediate any damage that may have occurred to the organization, and limit damage incurred by similar incidents in the future
+    - rebuilt compromised systems
-  - restoration
+    - restore backup data
-  - lessons learned
+    - supplement existing security controls
+  - lessons learned: incident response team reviews their actions during the incident to look for potential areas of improvement, in their actions and in the incident response process

 ##### interviewing individuals
+- during investigation, may gather information with interviews and interrogations
+- always consult and attorney before conducting any interviews

 #### incident data integrity and retention
+- make sure you can prove you maintained the integrity for all evidence
+- remote logging may help against attackers sanitizing and tampering with logs
 #### reporting and documenting incidents
+- understand laws and regulations that require types of incidents that need to be reported
+- build relationship with legal counsul and law enforcement, for when its time to report an incident
 ### ethics
 #### (ISC)2 Code of Ethics
 - Code of Ethics Preamble